paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 88

-**Texto original:**
-A survey company has gathered data for several years from areas in the United States.
-The company hosts the data in an Amazon S3 bucket that is 3 TB in size and growing.
-The company has started to share the data with a European marketing firm that has S3 buckets.
-The company wants to ensure that its data transfer costs remain as low as possible.

-**Tradução:**
 Uma empresa de pesquisa reuniu dados por vários anos de áreas nos Estados Unidos.
 A empresa hospeda os dados em um bucket S3 de 3 TB e em crescimento.
 A empresa começou a compartilhar os dados com uma firma de marketing europeia que possui buckets S3.
 A empresa deseja garantir que seus custos de transferência de dados permaneçam o mais baixo possível.

 **Resposta correta:**